-One of the most common but avoidable issues we see in the field involves non-breathable paint applied to masonry surfaces.
-These coatings trap moisture, prevent proper drying, and accelerate deterioration beneath the surface.
-In many cases, the damage does not become visible until the underlying material is already compromised.
+One of the common but avoidable issues seen in the field involves coatings that do not allow moisture vapor to pass through effectively.
+These coatings can trap moisture, prevent proper drying, and accelerate deterioration beneath the surface.
+However, not all coatings are equally impermeable.

-This article breaks down why breathability matters, how improper coatings lead to damage, and what property owners and facility managers should consider when maintaining or restoring masonry facades.
+Keep reading to understand why breathability matters, how improper coatings can lead to damage, and what property owners and facility managers should consider when maintaining or restoring masonry facades.

 What Is Non-Breathable Paint?